neondatabase/website/content/docs/postgres/query-reference.md

 ### List running queries by duration

-To see currently running queries and their execution time, which can help identify long-running queries:
+To see currently running queries and their execution time, which can help identify long-running queries.

 ```sql
 SELECT pid, now() - pg_stat_activity.query_start AS duration, query